-NAME SYNTAX DESCRIPTION resetView resetView(String name) resetView(FormObject graphics) Resets the view to its initial state in the graphics contents given by the name, name path, or graphics form object in the second argument. getView ViewBase getView(String name) ViewBase getView(FormObject graphics) Returns the view currently used by the graphics contents given by the name, name path, or graphics form object in the second argument. setWebPageSource setWebPageSource(String name, String source) Sets the source for the form object specified by the name or name path in the first argument.
-This method throws an error if the name does not refer to a Web Page form object. getScreenHeight int getScreenHeight() Returns the height in pixels of the primary screen on client system, or of the browser window if Web Client is used. getScreenWidth int getScreenWidth() Returns the width in pixels of the primary screen on client system, or of the browser window if Web Client is used.
+NAME SYNTAX DESCRIPTION resetView resetView(String name) resetView(FormObject graphics) Resets the view to its initial state in the graphics contents given by the name, name path, or graphics form object in the second argument. getView ViewBase getView(String name) ViewBase getView(FormObject graphics) Returns the view currently used by the graphics contents given by the name, name path, or graphics form object in the second argument. goToView goToView(String name); Goes to a standard view in main graphics window.
+The parameter name is one of the view orientation strings in the following list: "xy", "xz", "yx", "yz", "zx" , "zy". goToView goToView(String name, String graphicsname); Goes to a standard view in the given graphics form object graphicsname. goToView goToView(String name, FormObject graphics); Goes to standard view in the given graphics form object graphics. setWebPageSource setWebPageSource(String name, String source) Sets the source for the form object specified by the name or name path in the first argument.
+This method throws an error if the name does not refer to a Web Page form object. getScreenHeight int getScreenHeight() Returns the height in pixels of the primary screen on client system, or of the browser window if Web Client is used.
+NAME SYNTAX DESCRIPTION ---------------- --------------------------- --- getScreenWidth int getScreenWidth() Returns the width in pixels of the primary screen on client system, or of the browser window if Web Client is used. storeChanges storeChanges(String form) Commits the values entered in a dialog having On request enabled.
+The method takes the name of the form as its argument.